greatmimic/qa-ecommerce-testing/readme.md

 #Project Overivew

-This Repository will contain my efforts to transition from Hardware QA into Software QA.
+This Repository contains introductory project using Playwright to automate manual test cases on an e-commerce website.

 ## Tools & Technologies